zekus/KindleCG/README.md

 ## Directory Tree to Kindle Collections generator

 A command line ruby script that will generate collections in your kindle based on the directory structure of your ebooks.
-The library to understand the mobi format are a straight port/refactor of the python plugin for calibre.

 ## Installation